Find the answers to the most frequently asked questions about Shasta Lake Recreation Area

 Q: What are the lodging options for Shasta Lake?

-A:Shasta Lake has several lodging options, The Best Western Hilltop Inn, The Quinta Inn, and Tsadi Cabins.
+A:Shasta Lake has several lodging options, The Best Western Hilltop Inn, and The Quinta Inn are two of the best lodges to stay at.
 All of which are just minutes from the lake.

 Q:What is the size of Shasta Lake?

 A:Shasta Lake the largest reservoir in the state of California with a surface area of 29,500 acres and a shoreline longer than the San Francisco Bay.

 Q:What kind of recreational activities are there at Shasta Lake?

 A:All water sports are popular at Shasta Lake, including houseboating, water skiing, and fishing.
 Additionally there are hiking trails to enjoy as well as wildlife and bird watching.